-The Big Island of Hawaii
+Big Island of Hawaii

-The biggest attraction of Kilauea is that it has been continuously been erupting since 1983, and as such, you have the rare opportunity to see close up an active volcanic eruption.
-Its lava has been flowing to the sea where the meeting of molten rock and icy cold water create ongoing explosions of steam and hot gases as well as continuing to add shoreline acreage to the island.
+Kilauea’s biggest attraction is that it has been continuously been erupting since 1983.
+As a result, you have the rare opportunity to see an active volcanic eruption close-up.
+There is a spectacular event when its lava reaches the sea.
+Here, the meeting of molten rock and icy cold water create ongoing explosions of steam and hot gases.
+As such, it continues to add shoreline acreage to the island.

-Maui also offers scenic getaways such as taking the iconic Hana Highway to the town of Hana and finally to the Oheo Gulch area where you can hike through bamboo forests as well as take in sights of towering waterfalls and the idyllic Seven Sacred Pools.
+Maui also offers scenic getaways such as the iconic Hana Highway.
+Here, you can see the town of Hana and the Oheo Gulch area.
+This is where you can hike through bamboo forests as well as see towering waterfalls and the idyllic Seven Sacred Pools.

-The island of Kauai is for those who enjoy spectacular tropical scenery.
-Kauai is one of the world’s wettest places and high amounts of rainfall make Kauai the verdant paradise that it is.
-It’s no wonder why the island has served as the backdrop for numerous Hollywood blockbuster movies such as Jurassic Park, King Kong, South Pacific, The Descendants, Lilo and Stitch and Pirates of the Caribbean.
-The remote and beautiful Na Pali coast, scenic Hanalei Bay, Wailua River and Waimea Canyon, nicknamed the Grand Canyon of the Pacific, are areas of the Garden Isle that have been featured in major motion pictures.
-In addition to its scenic landscapes, Kauai is one of the less populated islands in Hawaii and much of its uniquely Hawaiian countryside charm, often portrayed on the big screen, has been maintained.
-By being on Kauai, you can directly experience what Hollywood has attempted to capture on film.
+The island of Kauai is for those who enjoy spectacular scenery.
+Kauai is one of the world’s wettest places and this is what makes Kauai the verdant paradise that it is.
+It’s no wonder why the island was the scenic backdrop for numerous Hollywood blockbuster movies.
+Among them include: Jurassic Park, King Kong, South Pacific, The Descendants, Lilo and Stitch and Pirates of the Caribbean.
+The Na Pali coast, Hanalei Bay, Wailua River and Waimea Canyon were some of the prominent filming locations.